cyberbotics/webots/docs/guide/tutorial-8-the-supervisor.md

 "mf\_node" stands for multi-field node whereas "sf\_node" stands for single-field node.

 > As previously mentioned, the [Nao](nao.md) should be added to the `children` field of the `root` node, and as you might guess, this `children` field is of type multi-field.
-This method is suitable for simple objects, for very complex ones like a custom made robot where the description could be hundreds or thousands of lines long, this method is not ideal.

-> The second method of inserting a node solves this issue, in fact this long description can be written to a text file with extension `.wbo` and then imported it into Webots by just providing the name of the file to the function [`wb_supervisor_field_import_[mf/sf]_node`](../reference/supervisor.md#wb_supervisor_field_import_mf_node_from_string).

-> Although the [Nao](nao.md) robot is rather complex, this robot already exists in the Webots library so it can be inserted simply by referring to its name.
-Let's add it from string after 20 time steps, add the following snippet in `CODE PLACEHOLDER 2`:
+> Let's add it from string after 20 time steps, add the following snippet in `CODE PLACEHOLDER 2`:
 > ```c
 > if (i == 20)
 >   wb_supervisor_field_import_mf_node_from_string(children_field, -1, "Nao { }");